Bridging Knowledge Graphs to Generate Scene Graphs: Problem Formulation

 \subsection{Bridging knowledge graphs}

 Considering the similarity between the commonsense and scene graph formulations, we make a subtle refinement in the formulation to bridge these two graphs.
-Specifically, we remove the class from SE and SP nodes and instead encode it into a set of \emph{bridge} edges $\mathcal{E}_\text{B}$ that connect each SE or SP node to its corresponding class, \ie, a CE or CP node respectively:
+Specifically, we remove the class from SE and SP nodes and instead encode it into a set of \emph{bridge} edges $\mathcal{E}_\text{B}$ that connect each SE or SP node to its corresponding class, \textit{i.e.}, a CE or CP node respectively:

-where $.^\textbf{?}$ means the nodes are implicit, \ie, their classes are unknown.
+where $.^\textbf{?}$ means the nodes are implicit, \textit{i.e.}, their classes are unknown.
 Each edge of type \texttt{classifiedTo}, connects an entity or predicate to its corresponding label in the commonsense graph, and has a reverse edge of type \texttt{hasInstance} which connects the commonsense node back to the instance.
-Based on this reformulation, we can define the problem of SGG as the extraction of implicit entity and predicate nodes from the image (entity and predicate proposal), and then classifying them by connecting each entity or predicate to the corresponding node in the commonsense graph.
-Given an input image $I$ and a provided and fixed commonsense graph, the goal of SGG with commonsense knowledge is to maximize
+Based on this reformulation, we can define the problem of SGG as the extraction of implicit entity and predicate nodes from the image (hereafter called \textit{scene graph proposal}), and then classifying them by connecting each entity or predicate to the corresponding node in the commonsense graph.
+Accordingly, Given an input image $I$ and a provided and fixed commonsense graph, the goal of SGG with commonsense knowledge is to maximize

 In this paper, the first term is implemented as a region proposal network that infers $\mathcal{N}_\text{SE}^\textbf{ ?}$ given the image, followed by a simple predicate proposal algorithm that considers all possible entity pairs as $\mathcal{N}_\text{SP}^\textbf{ ?}$.
 The second term is fulfilled by the proposed \textsc{GB-Net} which infers bridge edges by incorporating the rich structure of the scene and commonsense graphs.
 Note that unlike most existing methods \cite{zellers2018neural,chen2019knowledge}, we do not factorize this into predicting entity classes given the image, and then predicate classes given entities.
 Therefore, our formulation is more general and allows the proposed method to classify entities and predicates jointly.